 Susan Courtland is an eServices Specialist for the City of Kalamunda Library Service.
 She was awarded National Library Technician of the Year in 2013 and is Deputy Convenor of of ALIA’s WA Library Technicians Group.

-Can you tell readers about your journey into libraries?
+Can you tell us about your Library journey?

-The library was always one of my favourite places to be, and this led to me choosing a library career path.
-On completion of Year 12, I enrolled in a Bachelor of Arts (Librarianship) at the Western Australian Institute of Technology (WAIT) now Curtin University.
-I completed my first year and then decided I needed a break, deferred my studies and stepped away into the big-wide world and got a job.
-I ended up working in the field of accounting for 7 years, gaining valuable life skills and experience.
-The next chapter, motherhood and volunteer work in my boy’s schools guided me back to libraries and I enrolled in a Diploma of Library and Information Studies at Central TAFE, Northbridge in 1999.
-Two years on, I completed my work placement employed as a library technician for a term at Lumen Christi College in Martin.
+The library was always one of my favourite places to be which led me to choose a library career path in libraries.
+Completing Year 12, I enrolled in a Bachelor of Arts (Librarianship) at the Western Australian Institute of Technology (WAIT), now Curtin University.
+I completed my first year and then decided I needed a break, deferred my studies and stepped into the wide world – and got a job.
+I ended up, working in the field of accounting for 7 years, gaining valuable life skills and experience.
+The next chapter was motherhood and volunteer work at a boys’ school.
+Guided me back to libraries and I enrolled in a Diploma of Library and Information Studies at Central TAFE, Northbridge in 1999.
+Two years on, I completed my work placement and was employed as a library technician for a term at Lumen Christi College in Martin.

 In Term 4, 2002 I had the privilege of working with teacher librarian and information specialist Maureen Smith at St Norbert College in Queen’s Park.
 The role expanded my knowledge in the area of audiovisual technologies and across all facets of school library services.
 Maureen’s passion for children’s literature inspired me to further my studies in this area.
 I attained a Graduate Certificate in Children’s Literature from Deakin University in 2013.

-My library career began in earnest in 2003 when offered the permanent position of Library Technician at Lumen Christi College.
-With the evolving nature of school library services, and with the advancement of Internet Communication Technologies, a new role was created in 2009 and I was appointed Manager Multimedia Resources at the College.
-I was responsible for the coordination, integration and provision of multimedia resources and curriculum support services.
+My library career began in earnest in 2003 when I was offered the permanent position of Library Technician at Lumen Christi College.
+With the evolving nature of school library services and the advancement of Internet Communication Technologies, a new role was created in 2009 and I was appointed Manager of Multimedia Resources at the College.
+I was responsible for, the coordination, integration and provision of multimedia resources and curriculum support services.
 This also extended to working in collaboration with the ICT Manager to secure laptop computers for the college as part of the ‘Digital Education Revolution.’

 In 2013 I transitioned to ‘the public library side’, accepting a newly created role as eServices Specialist for the City of Kalamunda Library Service, a leadership role.
 I manage the library systems and the digital & social library services.